alexpet2002/Heart_Disease_Prediction_using_ML_from_scratch/README.md

 | Hybrid Naive Bayes | 63.64 % |
 | K-Nearest Neighbors (KNN) | 84.44 % |
 | Multilayer Perceptron (MLP) |  0.96% |

+> **Note:** This project uses interractive plotly plots that are not fully rendered in GitHub's static notebook preview.
+To view and interact with all visualizations, run the notebook locally.